aayushah711/aayushah711/README.md

 She/Her

 ### 🌱 What do I do?
-- ✔️ Though I hold Master's degree in Finance, I aspire to work as a programmer.
+- ✔️ Finance grad turned techie.

 - ✔️I'm a fast learner looking for interesting career opportunities in Web as a full-stack developer.